andigu/Contest-Programming/Resources/Notes/graph.md

 Topological Sort
 ----------------
-Topological sorts are used to find what order to traverse a graph in order to ensure each node's parent is visited before the node itself is visited.
+Topological sorts are used to find what order to traverse a graph in order to ensure each vertex's parent is visited before the vertex itself is visited.
 To do a topological sort on a graph, store the order of nodes in an ordered list `A`:
-1. Find a node `x` with no dependencies
+1. Find a vertex `x` with no dependencies
 2. Add it to the array `A`
-3. Remove `x` and all edges that start from that node
+3. Remove `x` and all edges that start from that vertex
 4. Repeat until the graph has no nodes

 Dijkstra's Algorithm